 The live auction is marked by an animation ( ) which can be found above the filters and in affected auctions within the column.
 The relevant entries in the domainlist will not change positions (even if e.g. the order set by a prior filter becomes incorrect).
 Every user is solely responsible for the accuracy of their local system time.
 The time difference serves as an indicator of this accuracy and is displayed above the filters along with the latency of your internet connection.
 These values are displayed in black for a minor deviation, red for a significant deviation and orange for values inbetween.
 If the deviation is too large, a box appears as a warning, which will not reopen for eight hours if closed.
 In order to avoid compatibility issues please ensure the use of a modern browser.
 Every user is allowed a maximum of up to 10 simultaneous tabs using the live auction.

-The button enables switching into the mode of quick bid placements.
-There you can use to determine the amount, which will be added to the current maximum bid.
-If the minimum bid of the respective domain is not exceeded, the button is shown in color and the value is set to the minimum bid.
-When selected, you will need to confirm the increase once, which finalizes the new bid that is displayed in the button .
-The confirmation button will be inactive for the first 0,2 seconds in order to avoid any misclicks.
-As soon as it becomes active the symbol will appear in the confirmation button.
-During this process, if a bid was placed that surpasses yours, your current confirmation will be cancelled.
-At any time, the button allows you to move one step backwards or exit the quick bidding mode.
-The values of these buttons can be edited in your Account settings.
-If you have problems with the time offset, you can also change how the countdown is displayed.
+With the button you can switch to the fast bid increase mode.
+There you can use the buttons to determine the monetary value, which will be added to the existing highest bid or if you are the highest bidder to your maximum bid.
+If the minimum bid of the respective domain is not exceeded, the button is displayed in color and the value is set to the minimum bid.
+If selected, a button will appear for confirmation, with which you will finally submit the new bid, which will be displayed as text within the button.
+The confirmation button is inactive for the first 0.2 seconds to avoid accidental double-clicking.
+When the icon appears in the confirmation button, the bid can be submitted from then on by clicking on it.
+If during the last step a new bid arrives that invalidates the current selection, the current confirmation will be aborted.
+At any time you can use the button to jump back one step or exit the quick bid increase.
+You can edit the values of the buttons at any time in the account settings.
+If you have problems with the time offset, you can also set another type of countdown display in the settings.

 The other means of placing a bid (single-bid and mass-bid) will work as usual.
 Placing a single bid will still refresh the entire domainlist.